Bethune-Cookman grads boo Betsy DeVos at commencement

 School president warns students

+Early in her speech, DeVos told the crowd, "One of the hallmarks of higher education, and of democracy, is the ability to converse with and learn from those with whom we disagree."

-The commencement got off to such a rowdy start that school President Edison Jackson interrupted DeVos' remarks to issue a warning to graduates.
+At that point, the commencement became so rowdy that school President Edison Jackson interrupted DeVos' remarks to issue a warning to graduates.

 "If this behavior continues, your degrees will be mailed to you," he said.
 "Choose which way you want to go."